adobe/helix-deploy/README.md

   --web-export       Annotates the action as web-action[boolean] [default: true] --raw-http         Annotates the action as raw web-action (enforces
-                     web-export=true)                 [boolean] [default: false] --timeout, -t      the timeout LIMIT in milliseconds after which the action is terminated                                 [default: 60000]
+                     web-export=true)                 [boolean] [default: false] --web-secure       Annotates the action with require-whisk-auth. leave empty to generate random token.                          [string] --timeout, -t      the timeout limit in milliseconds after which the action is terminated                                 [default: 60000]

 OpenWhisk Package Options